AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   * **Library_Kind**: single

     Specifies the kind of library: static library (archive) or shared library.
-    Case-insensitive values must be one of "static" for archives (the default) or "dynamic" or "relocatable" for shared libraries.
+    Case-insensitive values must be one of "static" for archives (the default), "static-pic" for archives of Position Independent Code, or "dynamic" or "relocatable" for shared libraries.

   * **Library_Version**: single